 We now move to the fermionic sector of the superalgebra.
 Since we have placed the line along the $x^3$-direction, the fermionic generators of the one-dimensional superconformal algebra are identified with the following supercharges

 For an exhaustive description of the algebra, we refer to \cite{Gorini:2020new}.

 \paragraph{$\mathcal{N}=4$ superalgebra}

 In order to define a topological sector compatible with the Wilson line, we need to identify the $\mathcal{N}=4$ Poincar\'e subalgebra introduced in \cite{Dedushenko:2016jxl} in the ABJM superalgebra.
-In the following, we detail the resulting decomposition, providing the relevant conventions.
+In the following, we detail the precise decomposition.